Merkel gets Greek aid approved with own majority

-The motion passed easily, with 496 of the 591 members of the Bundestag (lower house) present in the chamber approving the 130-billion-euro ($175 billion) Greek aid program.
+The motion passed easily, with 496 of the 591 members of the Bundestag (lower house) present in the chamber approving the 130-billion-euro ($175 billion) Greek aid programme.

-With the main centre-left opposition in favor of the Greek package, there were 90 ‘No’ votes and five abstentions.
+With the main centre-left opposition in favour of the Greek package, there were 90 ‘No’ votes and five abstentions.

 Some MPs from Merkel’s centre-right coalition have become increasingly critical of efforts to keep Greece in the euro zone and one of her own cabinet ministers said this weekend Greece’s chances of recovery would be greater outside the currency zone.